arrbaron/create-reactdux-app/README.md

-A simple and fairly unopinionated bootstrapping tool for React Redux apps, built from [Create React App](https://github.com/facebookincubator/create-react-app).
+A simple and fairly unopinionated template for React Redux apps, built from [Create React App](https://github.com/facebookincubator/create-react-app).